jsthomas/jsthomas.github.io/content/ocaml-shell.md

 It's useful to do this part first, since batch input will allow you to start running the tests.

-Once I could get my shell to fail all 22 test cases, I started adding the simpler built-in capabilities, `cd` and `exit`.
+Once I could get `osh` to fail all 22 test cases, I started adding the simpler built-in commands `cd` and `exit`.
 (It may be useful to know that `./test-osh.sh -c` will run all 22 tests, without stopping at the first one that fails.)

 My first version of `main` just treated user input as a list of strings, like this:
 ```ocaml